Tania Tetlow: Loyola presidency

 On May 2, 2018, Tetlow was elected president of Loyola University New Orleans, following the retirement of Kevin Wildes.
 She was the first female to become president of the university.
-She was the first non-Jesuit to hold the position.
+She was the first non-priest to hold the position.

 Tetlow was inaugurated as the 17th president of Loyola on November 16 at Holy Name of Jesus Catholic Church in New Orleans.
 The inauguration was a two-day celebration that included a missioning mass, an on-campus student event, and the official ceremony.
-New Orleans Mayor LaToya Cantrell, President Emeritus of Xavier University of Louisiana, Dr. Norman C. Francis, journalist and friend of Tetlow, Cokie Roberts, and Tulane President, Michael Fitts were among the guests who spoke at the inauguration ceremony.
+New Orleans Mayor LaToya Cantrell, President Emeritus of Xavier University of Louisiana Dr. Norman C. Francis, Cokie Roberts, and Tulane President Michael Fitts were among the guests who spoke at the inauguration ceremony.

+On June 8, 2020, Tetlow issued an apology over the Loyola University's lack of response to complaints about racism at the university.
+She claimed ignorance of the complaints, stating, "It did not come across my desk, no." On the same day, she said in an email that the racist comments may have been pragmatic suggestions.

+On April 18, 2021, Tetlow addressed rape allegations against Rev. Ted Dziak, former VP for Mission and Identity at Loyola.
+Domonique Tolliver writes, "Tetlow claims Loyola only recently found out about the allegations after being contacted by a reporter for comment.
+The university is not aware of any allegations against Dziak during his time at Loyola, according to Tetlow."